Is your website being as effective as it could at getting you the business you want?

 If you are using WordPress, you can add a plugin like Yoast SEO to your site .
 Yoast has a very good tutorial video on configuring your SEO and adding meta tags and keywords to your site.
 You will find it after you install the plugin in the right column.

-If you are getting started with backlinks to improve your SEO and site stats, Brian Dean offers many tips and tricks on how to do it on his site at Backlinko.
+If you are just getting started with backlinks to improve your SEO and site stats, Brian Dean offers many tips and tricks on how to do it on his site at Backlinko. (<-Hey, that’s a backlink for Backlinko.)

 14. Blog Post Promo

-If you are writing content for your website regularly, are you promoting it so others can find it?
-You can promote it on your social feeds such as Facebook and Twitter.
+If you are writing content for your website regularly, are you promoting it on social media so others can find it?
+Promote your posts multiple times on social feeds such as Facebook and Twitter to get the most reach for your content.

 Promoting it will help you to get social likes and shares, and build your email list if you offer a compelling lead magnet when visitors read your post.